-Are you considering a pen tablet for digital note taking?
-Anyone who has spent any extended time taking notes with a mouse and keyboard will find that often, it’s just not the best experience.
+Are you considering using a pen tablet for taking handwritten notes?
+Anyone who has spent any extended time taking notes with a mouse and keyboard will find that often, it’s not the best experience.

-A graphics tablet (a.k.a pen tablet or drawing tablet), just like a mouse, is an input device that allows the user to interact with a computer using a stylus.
+A graphics tablet (a.k.a pen tablet or drawing tablet), just like a mouse, is an input device that allows the user to interact with computer via a stylus.

 Basically, they simply behave like the classic “pen on paper” which allows for incredibly natural motions that are much more accurate and comfortable for a user than using a mouse, keyboard or trackpad.